Vols recognize sustainability as a rapidly growing interdisciplinary field with practical applications across all sectors of the global workforce.

-Experiential learning is heavily emphasized in the sustainability related courses and majors.
+Experiential learning is heavily emphasized in the sustainability related courses and major.
 Whether it be hands on projects, field trips, volunteering, or interning for an environmental organization, students are encouraged to actively engage in sustainability initiatives throughout their studies.

 Students studying sustainability participate in internships as a part of their practicum experience in their junior or senior year.
 Students connect with environmental organizations both on and off campus to complete this internship experience.
 Students are encouraged to seek out opportunities that give them hands on experience in areas of sustainability they would eventually like to work in.
 The Office of Sustainability’s practicum interns are currently conducting large scale data collections and surveys for Grounds and Transportation.Read more about current and past projects

-For more information about UT–affiliated sustainability research, demonstrations, etc., visit the sustainability resources page maintained by the Institute for a Secure and Sustainable Environment and the Sustainable Energy Education and Research Center.
+For more information about sustainability research, demonstrations, etc., visit the sustainability resources page maintained by the Institute for a Secure and Sustainable Environment and the Sustainable Energy Education and Research Center.